kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 ---

 In the figure above, you see the axes for the following coordinate systems:
-* The canvas coordinate system
+* The canvas coordinate system (with axes in gray with a tick spacing of 50 units).
-* The coordinate system for `pics`, which lives within the coordinate system of its parent - the canvas (pics.position is (35.36, 35.36)).
+* The coordinate system for `pics` (where the blue picture is, with axes in black with a tick spacing of 20 units).
+This coordinate system lives within the coordinate system of its parent - the canvas.
+Within its parent, `pics.position` is (35.36, 35.36).
-* The coordinate system for `pic2` (in translucent green), which lives within the coordinate system of its parent - `pics` (pic2.position is (121.00, 0.00)).
+* The coordinate system for `pic2` (where the green picture is, with axes in black with a tick spacing of 20 units).
+This coordinate system lives within the coordinate system of its parent - `pics`.
+Within its parent, `pic2.position` is (121.00, 0.00).

 ### Picture layout with Functions